rubenrincon/dbximgdemo/README.md

 Finally,  we will make 5 changes in the controller: 1 in the login method,  1 in the home method, 2 in the oauthredirect method and we will also add a new method to regenerate a session.

-1. We save now in the cache the sessionID instead of a hardcoded value
+1. We save now in the cache the sessionID instead of a hardcoded value.

 **controller.js login method**